ammarahmed93/Capstone--Azure-Machine-Learning-Engineer/README.md

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it? <br>

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters. <br>
+*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ![img](https://github.com/ammarahmed93/Capstone--Azure-Machine-Learning-Engineer/blob/main/img/Step%202%20hyperdrive%20RunWidget.png?raw=true)

 <br>
-The best run hyperparameters for this experiment was C=0.884 and max_iter=1000 as shown in the screenshot below: <br>
+The best run hyperparameters for this experiment was C=0.884 and max_iter=1000 as shown in the screenshot below:

 ![diagram](https://github.com/ammarahmed93/Capstone--Azure-Machine-Learning-Engineer/blob/main/img/hyperdrive-%20best%20model%20with%20hyperparams%20jupyter.PNG?raw=true)

 ## Model Deployment